 The Teacher Cooperative consists of all full-time licensed teachers working at ALBA School.
 The Cooperative meets monthly and on an as needed basis.
-The Cooperative seeks outside grant funding and reserves the right to allocate funds.
+The Cooperative seeks outside grant funding and reserves the right to allocate thosefunds.
 Staff participating in the interview committee will go through interview to assure inclusion in the interview process.

-There is a rotating chair serving a time that is determined by the Cooperative.
-As educational leaders of the school the Cooperative oversees the day-to-day operations, allocating and directing of school resources to maximize the educational experiences for the student population.
+There is a rotating chairperson serving a time that is determined is elected each school year by the Cooperative that meets monthly and as needed with the school administration.
+As educational leaders of the school the Cooperative oversees the day to day operations, allocating and directing of school resources to maximize the educational experiences for the student population.
 The Cooperative motivates and provides instructional leadership, including school climate, development of curriculum and operational procedures encourages quality work and provide opportunities for professional growth.
 In addition, the Cooperative promotes commitment to the school's educational goals and works closely with corresponding member of outside agencies committed to partnerships with ALBA School.
 The staff assumes leadership roles in the pursuit of academic excellence.
 It is understood that periodic reviews and adjustments to the Teacher Cooperative may be necessary in the future.
-If the majority of the teachers at ALBA determine that adjustments are necessary, such changes shall be negotiated between ALBA and MPS.
+If the majority of the teachers at ALBA determine that adjustments are necessary, such changes shall be brought to the administration and School Governance Board for consideration-.
+The Governance Board shall negotiated any such changes between ALBA and MPS.